Kamran-Afzali/Kamran-Afzali.github.io/_posts/Notes/ACFAS.md

 A comprehensive analysis of the evolution of data anonymization techniques, regulatory frameworks, and future directions in privacy protection.

-## Slide 1: Title and Introduction
+## Slide 1: # Health Data Anonymization for Researchers: Protecting Privacy While Advancing Science

 - **Definition**: Data anonymization involves modifying datasets to prevent the identification of individuals, ensuring privacy while retaining data utility.
 - **Importance**: Balancing data utility with privacy protection is crucial, especially in health data management.